Blogs

 Categories Global Affairs: Central Europe and Russia Security and defense Articles

-One of the poorest countries in the Americas may become the world's largest oil producer per capita, disrupting its relationship with its neighbours.
+One of the poorest countries in the Americas may become the world's largest oil producer per capita, disrupting the relationship with its neighbors.

 Promising oil discoveries in Guyana's waters augur greater regional relevance for this small and poor South American country.
-Territorial disputes between Venezuela and its neighbour, over the Essequivo territory that Caracas has historically claimed (more than half of Guyana's surface area), may be exacerbated by the opening of wells in deep waters that Guyana administers but over which Venezuela is seeking fair international arbitration.
+Territorial disputes between Venezuela and its neighbor, on account of the Essequivo territory that Caracas has historically claimed (more than half of Guyana's surface area), may be exacerbated by the opening of wells in deep waters that Guyana administers but over which Venezuela seeks fair international arbitration.

 Image created by ExxonMobil about its exploration in Guyana's waters.